Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Discussion, Conclusion, and Future Work

-\textbf{Why does \sysname work?} We are interested in understanding why \sysname is more effective than perturbation-based methods.
-We find that perturbation-based methods exhibit optimality under specific assumptions.
-However, these assumptions rarely hold true for DNNs, thereby posing a challenge to achieving the desired performance using these methods.

-To elaborate, perturbing each gradient element equally, as commonly practiced in DP and GQ, assumes that every gradient element carries an equal amount of privacy information and contributes equally to the model performance.
-Under this assumption, the optimal utility-privacy trade-off can be reached through uniformly perturbing fashions.
-By regarding all gradient elements as possessing identical privacy information, the optimal solution, derived from Taylor expansion, suggests preserving the gradient elements with the highest magnitudes, \ie gradient pruning.
-Soteria takes into account the linearity assumption of DNNs, allowing for an estimation of the privacy information contained in each gradient element as well as assuming the same utility across all gradient elements.
-In this way, Soteria can theoretically achieve optimality by selectively removing the gradient elements with the highest privacy information.
+\textbf{Why does \sysname work?} We are interested in why \sysname is more effective than perturbation-based methods.
+In fact, we discover that perturbation-based methods are theoretically optimal under certain assumptions, which, unfortunately, do not often hold for DNNs.
+To explicate, perturbing each gradient element equally (DP and GQ) assumes that every gradient element carries equal privacy information and contributes equally to the model performance, making uniform perturbation theoretically optimal under this assumption.
+By considering all gradient elements as possessing identical privacy information, the optimal solution derived from Taylor expansion is the preservation of gradients with large magnitudes, \ie gradient pruning.
+Soteria improves on gradient pruning by estimating the privacy information of each gradient element based on the \textit{linearity assumption} of DNNs, selectively removing those with the highest privacy information.

-When employing \sysname, clients upload the gradients associated with robust data that are generated by optimizing two metrics for privacy protection and performance maintenance.
-The uploaded gradients in \sysname only involve privacy from robust data.
-By reducing semantic similarity between the robust data and clients' data, the uploaded gradients contain less privacy information associated with clients' data.
+\sysname uploads gradients generated by robust data.
+By reducing semantic similarity between the robust data and clients' data, the uploaded gradients contain less privacy information about clients' data.
 Importantly, such privacy estimation fashion avoids potential estimation errors that may arise from questionable assumptions made by perturbation-based methods.
 Regarding utility, \sysname prioritizes important parameters and narrows the gap between the gradients of these parameters with respect to robust and clients' data.
-Section \ref{privacy_metric} validates that preserving the gradient of important parameters is a better solution than retaining gradients with the largest magnitude, \ie, gradient pruning.
-Taken together, we grasp why \sysname enjoys so impressive performance compared to perturbation-based methods.
+Section \ref{privacy_metric} validates that preserving the gradient of important parameters is a better solution than retaining gradients with the largest magnitude.
+These insights explain \sysname's superior performance over perturbation-based defenses.